CFrez/frezfolio/index.md

 </div>

-As my types of design continue to exapand and grow, so does my website.
-Please be forgiving as the site will most likely always be under construction.
+As my types of design continue to expand and grow, so does my website. <br>
+Please be forgiving as the site will most likely always be under &#x1F6A7; construction &#x1F6A7;
+{: .ui .center .aligned .large .header}

 <!-- If you think any aspect of software development doesn't involve design,
 then you might doing something wrong.